datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 or otherwise.

-Each Member agrees that the covenants of this Section 12.2 are reasonable in scope and essential to the preservation of the Company’s business.
+Each Member agrees that the covenants of this Section 12.2 are reasonable in scope and essential to the preservation of the Company's business.

 Section 12.3  Confidentiality.
 TC "Section 12.3  Confidentiality" \\f C